Sexual victimization of Native American women

 Native American women encounter a disproportionate level of sexual violence from verbal abuse to physical harm, including but not limited to domestic and sexual assaults.
 Such violations not only result in lasting detrimental effects on the individuals subjected to them but also reverberate throughout their entire community, exacerbating social challenges.
+For example, exposing the removal of their relationships to the land, air, and water that are integral to the ways in which their societies as a whole function.
+This violence is often seen as being rooted in settler colonialism.

 One proposal emphasizes the reinstatement of tribal authority in the prosecution of crimes committed within Indigenous territories, a strategy intended to foster accountability and justice within the community.
 Advocates are lobbying for legislative amendments to ensure that non-Indigenous men are held responsible under local or national laws.